TanjimHaque/Tanjim-Bio-Readme/README.md

 I'm an aspiring Mechanical Engineer passionate about mechanical design, robotics, and innovation.
 With experience in CAD modeling for FTC robotics, hands-on fabrication, and a growing interest in aeronautics and F1 engineering, I aim to bridge the gap between creative design and practical engineering solutions.
 I’m also exploring coding, simulation, and rapid prototyping to complement my mechanical skills.

+I'm using GitHub to showcase my work, track my engineering journey, and collaborate with others as I grow as a developer and designer.

 <p align="center">
   <img width="246" height="257" alt="logo tanjim" src="https://github.com/user-attachments/assets/eb06eedc-bcf7-487f-b5e2-4f1afa08be7a" />